 Most platforms use the common measurement of “ad impression” quality and effectiveness built in.
-These can be metrics such as ad viewability (%), ad viewability time(s), brand safety, non-human traffic, etc. Or, these metrics can be easily obtained by attaching a variety of measurement and verification tags from 3rd party providers.
-Properly analyzing this data: media buyers will learn a indispensable amount of valuable information about the quality of native placements which they have in the market.
+These can be metrics such as ad viewability (%), ad viewability time(s), brand safety, non-human traffic, etc. Or, these metrics can be easily obtained by attaching a variety of measurement and verification tags from 3rd-party providers.
+Properly analyzing this data: media buyers will learn an indispensable amount of valuable information about the quality of native placements which they have in the market.

 Besides this, some platforms now offer analysis beyond the click.
-It can be something as simple as installing a conversion pixel (tailored to a specific action on the site), or something more sophisticated, such as getting a platform-specific analytics pixel that can measure things like average time on site, page views, content shares, new vs. return traffic, etc.
+It can be something as simple as installing a conversion pixel (tailored to a specific action on the site), or something more sophisticated, such as getting a platform-specific analytics pixel that can measure things such as average time on site, page views, content shares, as well as new vs. return traffic.

 The bottom line is that it’s critical to fully understand what each platform has to offer and take full advantage of all capabilities.
 As the AdTech market grows the defining factor determining the winners for digital dollars from Brands and Agencies alike are the functionality and features offered by each platform.

-2. Use click-macros to get as much information from the click as possible – domain URL, etc.
+2. Use click-macros to get as much information from the click as possible.